peter-mouland/42/04/README.md

-# 04 :: Web 101, critical render path, speed and performance
+# 04 :: Web 101, critical rendering path, speed and performance
 How the web browser works and optimising the critical rendering path.

 ## Bio